Discover Facts Behind Why do Geese Fly in a V Formation

 Some researchers think that the way birds fly in a J-shape might show their social rank in the flock.
 The geese that are more dominant tend to be in the best positions at the front of the group where the wind hits them first.

 Many species of migratory birds fly in a V-shaped formation during their long journeys.
 This aerodynamic formation helps conserve energy by reducing air resistance and increases their chances of survival during long journeys.
-While the V formation is most famously associated with geese, some other common birds that fly in V formations include:

 • Pelicans